Jean-Jacques Muyembe-Tamfum

 Jean-Jacques Muyembe is a Congolese microbiologist.
 He is the general director of the Democratic Republic of the Congo Institut National pour la Recherche Biomedicale (INRB).
 He was part of team at the Yambuku Catholic Mission Hospital that investigated the first Ebola outbreak, and was part of the effort that discovered Ebola as a new disease, although his exact role is still subject to controversy.
 In 2016, he led the research that designed, along with other researchers at the INRB and the National Institute of Health Vaccine Research Center in the US, one of the most promising treatment for Ebola, mAb114.
-The treatment was successfully experimented during recent outbreaks in the DRC, on the express decision of the then DRC Minister of Health, Dr Oly Ilunga, despite a prior negative advice from the World Health Organization.
+The treatment was successfully tested during recent outbreaks in the DRC, on the express decision of the then DRC Minister of Health, Dr Oly Ilunga, despite advice against this from the World Health Organization.

 Early life and education

 Muyembe grew up in Bandundu Province, the child of farmers.
-He was educated in schools run by Jesuits.
-He studied medicine, starting in 1962, at the Lovanium University in the Belgian Congo (Democratic Republic of the Congo) where he became interested in microbiology and graduated in 1969.
+He was educated in schools run by the Catholic Jesuit order.
+He studied medicine, starting in 1962, at Lovanium University in Léopoldville (now Kinshasa) and graduated in 1969, there he became interested in microbiology.
 He earned a PhD in virology at the University of Leuven in Belgium, working on viral infections with mouse models.
-He returned to Zaire (Democratic Republic of the Congo) in 1973 and worked in the cholera outbreak control.
+He returned to Zaire (another former name of the Democratic Republic of the Congo) in 1973 and worked in the cholera outbreak control.
 In 1974 there was a cholera outbreak in Matadi, which was the first crisis that Muyembe worked on.

 Career

 Muyembe was described by The Lancet as Africa's Ebola hunter.
-He first came across Ebola virus in 1976 at a Belgian hospital in Yambuku.
-Using a long steel rod, Muyembe took liver biopsies from three nuns who had died, but the results were inconclusive.
+He first came across the Ebola virus in 1976 at a Belgian hospital in Yambuku.
+Muyembe took liver biopsies from three nuns who had died, but the results were inconclusive.
 He was the first scientist to come into contact with the virus and survive.
 Muyembe has been described as one of the discoverers of Ebola due to his work in the 1976 outbreak.
 He took the blood of a sick nurse, which was sent for analysis at the Institute for Tropical Medicine in Antwerp, then to the Centers for Disease Control and Prevention, where Peter Piot used the sample to discover Ebola.
 That version of events, regarding his role in the 1976 outbreak, was later refuted in a 2016 scientific article he co-signed with some of the remaining actors of that first epidemic.

 He was appointed dean of the University of Kinshasa Medical School in 1978.
-In 1981 Muyembe joined the Institut Pasteur de Dakar in Senegal, working with the Centers for Disease Control and Prevention to study the Ebola and Marburg virus.
+In 1981 Muyembe joined the Institut Pasteur de Dakar in Senegal, working with the Centers for Disease Control and Prevention to study the Ebola and Marburg viruses.
 In 1998 he was made the director of the Democratic Republic of the Congo National Institute for Biomedical Research.

 He has acted as an adviser to the World Health Organization Emergency Committee on Ebola.
 Here he leads 15 researchers studying sleeping sickness, bas-Congo virus and the Ebola.
 He has advised political leadership in West Africa.